 You can do this for free, and no, checking your credit yourself doesn’t hurt your credit score.
 The only credit checks that will damage your score are “hard pulls” – credit checks that are run before you borrow money.

 Checking yourself is called a “soft pull”.
 A “soft pull” can be inaccurate by a couple of points, but it doesn’t damage your credit.
-Checking is one of the most important steps when planning how to improve your credit score when you’re in debt.
+Checking is one of the most important steps when planning to improve your credit score for mortgage.